 |7GB of data SIM card||8,5 USD||13000 MMK|

-There is an advantage of 2 people traveling together because you can always rent only one scooter/motorbike.
+There is an advantage of 2 people backpacking together because you can always rent only one scooter/motorbike.
 Accommodation for 2 in one room is also cheaper.

 Speaking from our experience, the majority of people in Myanmar are good ones, who don’t want to rip you off.
 And even if they put the price little bit higher, you won’t even notice that.
 While buying a street food or shopping in stores, it´s usually not necessary to bargain unless you are a haggling lover.

-It’s good to ask for the price in advance!
-For example: if you already ate the food, you can no longer demand price.
+- It’s good to ask for the price in advance!
+For example: if you already ate the food, you can no longer haggle the price.

-It’s a completely different thing with taxi drivers!
+- It’s a completely different thing with taxi drivers!
 You should always try to haggle with them.
 Especially if they approach you first.
-It’s also good to ask for a discount if you want to stay in the chosen accommodation for several days.

-TIP: If someone approaches you first with an offer of XYZ, take advantage of your negotiation position.
-Refuse offered price and put it lower.
-He/she came up with something you might not be interested, so take advantage of it.
+- TIP: If someone approaches you first with an offer of XYZ, take advantage of your negotiation position.
+Refuse the offered price and put it lower.
+He/she came up with something you might not be interested in, so take advantage of it.

 Religion and Traditions in Myanmar

-Notice: There is religious music playing during the night and early morning from pagodas every day (that’s why you should not forget your earplugs.
+- There is religious music playing during the night and early morning from pagodas every day (don’t forget your earplugs).